praekelt/django-metatags-prk/README.rst

 URLMetaTag:

-* url: The URL or URL pattern where the slot should appear.
+* url: The URL or URL pattern where the tag should appear.
 This may be a regular expression.

 * name: A predefined set of tag names.